What Is Millet?

 - Sugar: Less than 1 gram

-Like other grains, such as wheat or corn, millet is not a low-calorie food.
-You should eat millet in moderation to help maintain a healthy weight.
-A single serving of cooked millet is about one cup.
-Millet expands when cooked, so make sure you pay attention to how much you’re actually serving yourself.
+Like other grains, such as wheat or corn, millet isn't a low-calorie food, so eat it in moderation.
+A single serving of cooked millet is about 1 cup.
+Millet expands when cooked, so pay attention to how much you’re serving.

-- Mix ground millet into your next batch of waffles.
+- Mix millet flour in a batch of waffles.

-- Snack on puffed millet as an alternative to popcorn.
+- Snack on puffed millet instead of popcorn.